Rules are subject to change at any time | Last Updated : 28/05/2020

 - If you require to take a situation to the TeamSpeak Support channels, please wait until the situation has finished.

-2.2 Metagaming - Metagaming is using any out-of-character knowledge to your advantage in a Roleplay/Combat situation.
+2.2 Metagaming - Using any out-of-character knowledge to your advantage in a Roleplay/Combat situation is not permitted.

-- This includes messaging faction members to come online to bring numbers above the required to rob the bank or armory.
+- This includes messaging faction members to come online to bring numbers above the required limit to rob the bank, evidence locker, destroyer or armory.

-- 2.3 Power Gaming - Power gaming is where you alter RP scenarios in order to only best suit your situation.
+2.3 Power Gaming - Altering any RP scenarios in order to only best suit yourself or faction is not permitted.
 You must be willing to roleplay situations fully and not ruin others roleplay experience in order to benefit yours.
+Attempting to abuse server rules to gain an unfair advantage in game also is considered power gaming and low RP standard.

-- 2.4 Restraints - If you are in restraints (hands up, ziptied or police restraints) you must broadcast in game what you are saying on Teamspeak/group unless your communication devices have been taken.
+2.4 Restraints - If you are in restraints, zip-tied or your hands are up you must broadcast in game what you are saying on Teamspeak/group/discord etc.

-- 2.5 Language - Players are required to speak English on our servers to make communication between players easier.
+- 2.5 Language - Players are required to speak English on our servers to make communication between players easier and clear.

 - 2.6 Microphone - Players are required to have a functional and clear microphone in order to play on the server.

-- 2.7 Value of Life - At all times you must value your life as if it was your last.
-If you're at a clear disadvantage, for example, a gun pointed to the back of your head whilst you're looking the other direction, you must comply with their demands.
+- 2.7 Value of Life - At all times you must value your life as if it were your last.
+If you're at a clear disadvantage, for example, a gun pointed to the back of your head whilst you're looking the other direction and a valid threat (initiation) has been made to you, you must comply with any demands made.

-2.8 Negotiator - You are always required to attempt to negotiate any Treasury, Hostage, Armory or Evidence Locker situations to the best of your ability.
-This rule applies to everyone.
+2.8 Negotiator - Factions are always required to attempt to negotiate any Treasury, Hostage, Armory, Evidence Locker, Gas Stations or Destroyer situations to the best of their ability.
+Civilians can also negotiate for any hostages and are covered by this rule, but they are not required to negotiate.

 - The negotiator must keep their weapon on their back when identifying themselves as the negotiator.

-- Saying “You will be shot” or “I will kill you” or threatening to knock someone out with the use of a firearm after prior roleplay is valid initiation.
+- Saying "You will be shot" or "I will kill you" or threatening to knock someone out while holding a lethal firearm while adhering to roleplay standard is valid player initiation.

-- If an officer states they will shoot you or rubber bullet you then this is valid player initiation.
+- If someone states they will shoot you or rubber bullet you while adhering roleplay standard is valid player initiation.

 - You must give sufficient time to allow the other player to comply with your demands.